Best daily deals

 An IPX4 rating means splashes, sweat, and humidity won’t kill your earphones.

-The Sony WF-1000XM4 includes three pairs of memory foam ear tips (small, medium, large), which makes them more comfortable and stable than the AirPods Pro.
-Both sets of true wireless noise cancelling earbuds have an IPX4 rating, so athletes can exercise no problem.
+The Sony WF-1000XM4 include three pairs of memory foam ear tips (small, medium, and large), which makes them more comfortable and stable than the AirPods Pro.
+Both sets of noise canceling earbuds have an IPX4 rating, so athletes can exercise no problem.
 You may need to replace the Sony ear tips before the AirPods Pro’s because memory foam wears down faster than silicone.
-Sony and Apple both integrated pressure relief vents into their earbuds, so you won’t experience that uncomfortable suction sensation when noise cancelling is enabled.
+Sony and Apple integrated pressure relief vents into their earbuds, reducing that uncomfortable suction sensation when noise canceling is enabled.

 While you can whip out your phone to control playback and field calls, both headsets support remappable touch controls and automatic ear detection for auto-pause/play functionality.
 For the latter, the AirPods Pro requires an iPhone.